Ceramic Substrate PCB: A Comprehensive Guide

 However, because of high co-firing temperatures, it lacks many metal conductor materials.

-Low-Temperature Ceramic PCB/Low-Temperature Co-Fired Ceramic (LTCC) circuit
+Low-Temperature Ceramic PCB/Low-Temperature Co-fired Ceramic (LTCC) circuit

 Manufacturers use crystal glass materials and adhesive substances (organic binder) to create low-temperature ceramic PCBs.
 They apply both materials to a metal sheet that has gold paste.
 Then, they cut and laminate the board before placing the PCB in a gaseous oven at 900°C.